-- 1 Section 1.
-Amend Part II, Title 21 of the Delaware Code by making deletions as shown by strike through and - 2 additions as shown by underline as follows: - 3 Chapter 32.
-Power of Attorney and Electronic Signatures. - 4 § 3201 Definitions. - 5 In this chapter: - 6 (1) "Agent" means a person granted authority to act for the benefit of a principal under a limited durable power of - 7 attorney for completing all paperwork necessary to accomplish any required action(s) set forth in this title, whether - 8 denominated an agent, attorney-in-fact, or otherwise.
-The term includes an original agent, concurrent agent, joint agent, - 9 successor agent, and a person to which an agent's authority is delegated. - 10 (2) "Durable" with respect to a power of attorney, means not terminated by the principal's incapacity, and - 11 satisfying the requirements set forth in §3203 of this title. - 12 (3) "Durable power of attorney" means a power of attorney that is durable, meeting the requirements of §3203 of - 13 this title. - 14 (4) "Electronic" means relating to technology having electrical, digital, magnetic, wireless, optical, - 15 electromagnetic, or similar capabilities. - 16 (5) "Electronic Signature" means the execution of the document by the identified person after appropriate - 17 verification of identity of the person executing the document using a verification system acceptable to the Department. - 18 (6) "Good faith" means honesty in fact. - 19 (7) "Incapacity" means inability of an individual to manage his or her property or business affairs. - 20 (8) "Limited" means that the power of attorney authorized herein is for the sole purpose of completing all - 21 paperwork necessary to accomplish any required action(s) set forth in this title.
+I Section 1.
+Amend Part II, Title 21 of the Delaware Code by making deletions as snown by strike through and 2 insertions as shown by underline as follows: 3 Chapter 32.
+Limited Power of Attorney and Electronic Signatures for Division of Motor Vehicles Matters.
+4 § 3201 Definitions.
+5 In this chapter: 6 (1) "Agent" means a person granted authority to act for the benefit of a principal under a limited durable power of 7 attorney for completing all paperwork necessary to accomplish any required action(s) set forth in this title, whether 8 denominated an agent, attorney-in-fact, or otherwise.
+The term includes an original agent, concurrent agent, joint agent, 9 successor agent, and a person to which an agent's authority is delegated.
+10 (2) "Durable," with respect to a power of attorney, means not terminated by the principal's incapacity, and 1 satisfying the requirements set forth in §3203 of this title.
+12 (3) "Durable power of attorney" means a power of attorney that is durable, meeting the requirements of §3203 of 13 this title.
+14 (4) "Electronic" means relating to technology having electrical, digital, magnetic, wireless, optical, 15 electromagnetic, or similar capabilities.
+16 (5) "Electronic Signature" shall mean the execution of the document by the identified person after appropriate 17 verification of identity of the person executing the document using a verification system acceptable to the Department.
+18 (6) "Good faith" means honesty in fact.
+19 (7) "Incapacity" means inability of an individual to manage his or her property or business affairs.